|J.D., 1968, UC Berkeley School of Law|

 International Association of Gaming Advisors

-In addition to representing his clients’ gaming interests in Nevada, Frank coordinated the licensing of Apollo Management and Texas Pacific Group in the purchase of Harrah's Entertainment, Inc., and Fortress Investment Group in the purchase of Penn International, Inc., throughout the United States.
-He also participates in gaming-related matters in Japan, Macau, Puerto Rico, Spain and Great Britain.
+In addition to representing his clients’ gaming interests in Nevada, Frank coordinated the licensing of Apollo Management and TPG in the purchase of Harrah's Entertainment, Inc., and Fortress Investment Group in the purchase of Penn International, Inc., throughout the United States.
+He has also has provided regulatory advice to Apollo in its purchase of AGS, WMS in its sale to Scientific Games Corporation, Shufflemaster in its sale to Bally Technologies and Scientific Games in its purchase of Bally Technologies.
+He also participated in gaming-related matters in Japan, Macau, Puerto Rico, Spain and Great Britain.

 Frank is a former member of the Nevada Gaming Commission.
 He previously served in leadership roles at the International Association of Gaming Attorneys.
 Among other positions, he was president and chairman of the 4th International Association of Gaming Attorneys Conference in Vienna, Austria in 1990.